Foundation phase: Grade R to Grade 3

 Language and literacy

-Home language (English) and first additional language (Afrikaans or isiZulu)
+Home language (English) and first additional languages (Afrikaans and isiZulu)

 In the literacy subject, we have incorporated the latest global trend of matching learners to book levels and of teaching guided reading and writing.
 This develops conceptual understanding at the learners’ own pace.
 Literacy skills are also taught using structured text types.